Puppy Club is Back!!!

-Puppy Club is held here at Martensville Veterinary Hospital every Thursday night from 7:00pm – 8:00pm (excluding holidays).
+Puppy Socialization Club is held here at Martensville Veterinary Hospital every Wednesday night from 6:00pm – 7:00pm (excluding holidays).
 Each class is led by two of our Registered Veterinary Technologists and/or Veterinary Office Assistants.

 Puppies of all different breeds are all in one class together.
 It is important that your puppy becomes comfortable with dogs of all shapes and sizes and that they learn appropriate greeting and play behaviour with many different personalities.
 Not every dog plays the same or enjoys the same type of play, therefore, we need to help our puppies learn proper puppy manners.
 Even if you have another dog at home, or a playmate that your puppy sees quite often, it is a good idea to get them out and about with many different, unknown dogs.
 Would you keep your kids at home and away from other kids because they have a sibling to play with?
 This is how we need to view our puppies as well.
 They need to learn how to meet new people and dogs and how to do this in strange or stimulating environments.
 For this reason, we encourage children and other family members to come along.
 It is a great learning experience for all family members and it is helpful to those puppies that do not have any children at home to socialize with.